gambitph/Titan-Framework/README.md

 Let us know so we can showcase it in the site!
 Send me an email at bf.intal@gambit.ph, send the name, a screenshot, a link and a short description of your project.

+## Translations

+We want Titan Framework to be used by everyone, and since not everyone speaks or reads english, we would appreciate it if you can [help translate the framework to your language](https://www.transifex.com/projects/p/titan-framework/).

+#### Current Translations
+* French (thanks @PunKeel)
+* Spanish (thanks @maperezotero)

 ## Important Links